Skip to main content

 21

-On the final day of this segment, trek from Thanza to Tshochena, a breathtaking campsite in the high Himalayas.
+On the final day of this segment of the Bhutan Snowman Trek, leave Thanza to reach Tshochena, a breathtaking campsite in the high Himalayas.
 This stretch will take you into the heart of Bhutan’s pristine wilderness, with spectacular views of the snow-capped peaks, glaciers, and alpine lakes.
 Tshochena is a place of profound tranquility and offers the chance to reflect on the journey thus far as you experience the rugged beauty of the region.
-Overnight camping at Tshochena.
+Overnight at a camp at Tshochena.

-On the final day of this segment, trek from Thanza to Tshochena, a breathtaking campsite in the high Himalayas.
+On the final day of this segment of the Bhutan Snowman Trek, leave Thanza to reach Tshochena, a breathtaking campsite in the high Himalayas.
 This stretch will take you into the heart of Bhutan’s pristine wilderness, with spectacular views of the snow-capped peaks, glaciers, and alpine lakes.
 Tshochena is a place of profound tranquility and offers the chance to reflect on the journey thus far as you experience the rugged beauty of the region.
-Overnight camping at Tshochena.
+Overnight at a camp at Tshochena.

 Accommodation